giantswarm/docs/src/content/advanced/coredns/index.md

 Your Giant Swarm installation comes with a default configuration for the [CoreDNS addon](https://github.com/coredns/coredns)

 You can override these defaults in a ConfigMap named `coredns-user-values` in the management cluster.

+__Note__: In Cluster API, CoreDNS is part of default apps `<provider>` chart (example [Cluster API for Openstack](https://github.com/giantswarm/default-apps-openstack/).
+In order to extend the app, you need to patch the App Custom Resource to use `coredns-user-values` configmap.
+[Check out this example](https://github.com/giantswarm/gitops-template/pull/74/files).

 ## Where is the user values ConfigMap